mOctave/mapgen/README.md

 map <name> <x> <y>
 ```

 Draws a map at the desired coordinates.
 See the [Maps](#maps) section for more mapping options.
-Unless you're doing something really weird with the engine, you should always defined at least one map for a viewport, but you can define as many as you want.
+Unless you're doing something really weird with the engine, you should always define at least one map for a viewport, but you can define as many as you want.
 Keep in mind that all maps are drawn with a black background, so they're unlikely to layer well.

 ```html
 image <name> <x> <y>